-TIP: Take your own food with you when you shop.
-Replace fast food with water, almonds, nuts, berries, and easy-to-store fruits kept in the car.
+Tip: Take your own food with you when you shop.
+Replace fast food with water, almonds, nuts, berries and easy-to-store fruits kept in the car.
 This will help you not only fight the temptations of eating fast food, but help you save money as well.
 Save yourself from hassle by shopping early and online.

 Big family meals often come with busy travel days and might even include a few nights in hotels.
 Away from home, you'll end up eating at restaurants or family member's homes where holiday snacks are plentiful.
 The calories run high during these family feasts.

-The low end of that scale is not that big of a deal overall, but the average weight gain for adults for the entire year is typically 1-2 lbs., but this weight tyipcally stays on.
-If you are overweight, that average increases to 5 or more lbs. just during the final two months of the year.
+The low end of that scale is not that big of a deal overall, but the average weight gain for adults for the entire year is typically 1-2 pounds, but this weight typically stays on.
+If you are overweight, that average increases to five or more pounds just during the final two months of the year.